Creative communicators who thrive on the demands of client reputation management should check out the competitive field of public relations

 - social sciences.

-Postgraduate qualifications in PR are available and may improve your chances of securing a position, although they will not replace the personal qualities and experience that employers are looking for.
-Search for postgraduate courses in public relations.
+Taking a postgraduate qualification in PR may improve your chances of securing a position, although they will not replace the personal qualities and experience that employers are looking for.
+To see what's available, search postgraduate courses in public relations.

 - business awareness and a good knowledge of current affairs.